chainguard-dev/malcontent/README.md

 ### Diff

 To detect unexpected capability changes, try `diff` mode.
+This allows you to find far more subtle attacks than a general scan, as you generally have both a baseline "known good" version and the context to understand what capabilities a program needs to operate.

 Using the [3CX Compromise](https://www.fortinet.com/blog/threat-research/3cx-desktop-app-compromised) as an example, we're able to use malcontent to detect malicious code inserted in an otherwise harmless library:

 ![diff screenshot](./images/diff.png)

-Each line that begins with a "+" represents a newly added capability.You can use it to diff entire directories recursively, even if they contain programs written in a variety of languages.
+Each line that begins with a "++" represents a newly added capability.
+You can use it to diff entire directories recursively, even if they contain programs written in a variety of languages.

 For use in CI/CD pipelines, you may find the following flags helpful: